JoururiChan/pcthmon/FAQ.md

 * Razor Fang is in Victory Road, or held by some wild Gligar.
 * Electirizer is in Rock Tunnel, or held by some wild CLilyWhite family.
 * LilyWhiteizer is on Cinnabar Island, or held by some wild LilyWhite family.
 * Protector is in Mt.
-Mortar, or held by some wild Patchouli/EPatchouli.
+Mortar, or held by some wild Patchouli/TPatchouli.
 * Up-Grade is given to you in Silph Co. after fixing the Power Plant generator.
 * Dubious Disc is in Celadon City.
-* King's Rock is in ELuize Well, or held by some wild ELuize family and EKurumi/CElly/Politoed.
+* King's Rock is in DLuize Well, or held by some wild DLuize family and EKurumi/CElly/Politoed.
 * Metal Coat is in the Goldenrod Dept. Store basement, or held by some wild Alice family and Steelix.
 * Dragon Scale is in Mt.
 Mortar, or held by some wild CFlandre family and Yukari family.
   * (2.2.0) Also in Dragon's Den.